learnweb/moodle-repository_owncloud/README.md

 ### Admin Settings
 Please ensure that all necessary settings are filled in the `admin_tool_oauth2owncloud` Plugin.
 Otherwise the Plugin will not work.
-Repositorys plugins have to be activated from the side administrator in `Site-Administration>Plugins>Repositories`.
+Repositorys plugins have to be activated from the side administrator in `Site-Administration ► Plugins ► Repositories`.
 The admin can change the name of the plugin instance in the settings.
 This name is used globally.

 ### User View
 The repository is available in course and private context, and has not to be activated by e.g. the course manager.
-However course admins can delete the repository in the path `Course Administartion>repositories` The usage of the plugin can not be limited to specific user groups.
+However course admins can delete the repository in the path `Course Administartion ► repositories` The usage of the plugin can not be limited to specific user groups.
 In the File Picker a login button is displayed (assumed that the user is not authenticated):